Kent School

 Psychology and Religion

 This study teaches how to think, rather than what to think.
-Each class includes the use of philosophy, historical criticism, and the identification of “problematics."
+Each class draws on philosophy, psychology, historical criticism, and the identification of “problematics.”

 Establishing Context and Fostering Respect